Ouranosinc/Magpie/docs/configuration.rst

     .. versionadded:: 2.0

-    Defines a special condition of :term:`Access Permissions` related to the :term:`Logged User` session and the targeted :term:`User` by the request.
+    Defines a special condition of :term:`Access Permission` related to the :term:`Logged User` session and the targeted :term:`User` by the request.
 See details in :ref:`Route Access` for when it applies.

 .. envvar:: MAGPIE_LOGGED_USER